-We are lucky to have access to wide-ranging extra pastoral support for our pupils, including our family liaison officer, who is a trained play therapist, our SEMH team which includes staff with enhanced training and qualifications in mental health.
-We also have access to outside agencies that can support the wellbeing of our pupils, including but not limited to: the specialist teaching service, the school nursing service, Early Help and Salus.
+We are lucky to have access to wide-ranging extra pastoral support for our pupils, including our Family Support Manager, who is a trained Drawing and Talking Therapist, our SEMH team which includes staff with enhanced training and qualifications in mental health.
+We also have access to outside agencies that can support the wellbeing of our pupils, in-cluding but not limited to: the specialist teaching service, the school nursing service, Early Help and Salus.